robert-at-pretension-io/rust_web_scraper/project_plan.md

 ## Db Models
--> URL, Description, raw content, interesting details, vector of encodings for the content of the interesting details, uuids
+-> URL, Description, raw content, interesting details, vector of encodings for the content (like OpenAI's text embeddings) of the interesting details, uuids, query that lead to the result

 ## Structure
--> Async application using the tokio rust crate -- allowing for one application running both the web server AND terminal menu
+-> Async application using the tokio rust crate -- allowing for one application running both the web server AND terminal menu.
+The purpose of the website is to allow the user to peruse the resulting aggregated found documents.
+The user should also be able to use the openai endpoint to ask questions about selected documents from the frontend.

 ## Flow
 1. Provide a file containing a url per line (urls.txt)
     a.
 Once these are in the database -- delete the line from the file.
     b.
-For each url, check to see if the database contains that url already -- make sure to sanitize the url BEFORE checking that the url is in it
+For each url, check to see if the database contains that url already -- make sure to sanitize the url BEFORE checking that the url is in it -- removing http/https, removing trailing slashes, making the same case and any other necessary standardizations
 2. Alternatively, allow one query per line (queries.txt).
     a. async_openai will be used to "select" the urls from the search result that it thinks would be good to have in its database
 2. On the website, allow searching by semantics based on user queries, then allow for summarizing or asking questions based on those selected sources.